 The Pobladores Plaque in the Plaza is dedicated to those first settlers of the City of Angels.
 According to the plaque, the original 44 settlers were Negro, Mulatto (Negro and Spanish), Indian, Mestizo (Indian and Spanish), and a couple of Spaniards.

 The Plaza (Placita) is often used for festivals at Olvera Street including Dia de Los Muertos Novenarios, Cinco de Mayo, the Christmas Posadas, the Easter Blessing of the Animals, the Chinese Lantern Festival, and many more.Continue to 3 of 14 below.

 Plaza Methodist Church

-On the right side of the plaza is the Plaza Methodist Church, which replaced an adobe house owned by Augustin Olvera, the first judge of Los Angeles County.
+On the right side of the plaza is the Plaza Methodist Church, which replaced an adobe house owned by Agustin Olvera who was the first judge of Los Angeles County.
 The street was named for him in 1877.
 The church is designated a Methodist Historical Site and a California Historic Monument.
 Its tower lords over the entrance to Olvera Street, which proceeds to the right.
 The church is still used by a local congregation.
 In 2012, the Los Angeles United Methodist Museum of Social Justice also opened on the site.

-Next to the church is the Biscailuz Building which was originally the United Methodist Church Conference Headquarters and the Plaza Community Center.
-It was more recently the Instituto Cultural Mexicano, the Mexican Cultural Institute, and before that was the Mexican Consulate in LA for 30 years.Continue to 4 of 14 below.
+Next to the church is the Biscailuz Building, which was originally the United Methodist Church Conference Headquarters and the Plaza Community Center.
+It was more recently the Instituto Cultural Mexicano (Mexican Cultural Institute), and before that was the Mexican Consulate in L.A. for 30 years.Continue to 4 of 14 below.

 04 of 14